aaron-glover/PA3/README.txt

 Step 2. python3 Aaron_Glover_u1438236.py start
 Step 3. python3 Aaron_Glover_u1438236.py route
 Step 4. python3 Aaron_Glover_u1438236.py north # or python3 Aaron_Glover_u1438236.py south

+NOTES
+- the install for tcpdump is in the router.Dockerfile but if for some reason tcpdump isn't installed: sudo docker exec -it r$ apt update sudo docker exec -it r$ apt install -y tcpdump Where $ is 1, 2, 3, and 4

+- To reset the environment:
+    sudo docker compose down
+    sudo python3 Aaron_Glover_u1438236.py build

+- If Docker fails to run:
+    sudo systemctl start docker